sdx-workshop/sdx-submissions/paper.md

 Furthermore, having access to isolated audio stems enables a vast array of diverse data augmentation methods that draw inspiration from common music production practices.
 Alongside the dataset, we release a reference model built upon a bank of parallel U-Nets that separates five stems (kick drum, snare, tom-toms, hi-hat, cymbals) from a stereo drum mixture through spectro-temporal soft masking [@mezza2023].
-Such model is meant to serve as a baseline for future research and might complement existing music demixing models.
+Such a model is meant to serve as a baseline for future research and might complement existing music demixing models.